 R402.3.5 Reserved.

-R402.3.6 Replacement fenestration.
-Where some or all of an existing fenestration unit is replaced with a new fenestration product, including sash and glazing, the replacement fenestration unit shall meet the applicable requirements for U-factor and SHGC in Table R402.1.1.R402.4 Air leakage (Mandatory).
+R402.4 Air leakage (Mandatory).
 The building thermal envelope shall be constructed to limit air leakage in accordance with the requirements of Sections R402.4.1 through R402.4.4.

 R402.4.1 Building thermal envelope.
 The building thermal envelope shall comply with Sections R402.4.1.1 and R402.4.1.2.
 The sealing methods between dissimilar materials shall allow for differential expansion and contraction.

 R402.4.1.1 Installation.
 The components of the building thermal envelope as listed in Table R402.4.1.1 shall be installed in accordance with the manufacturer's instructions and the criteria listed in Table R402.4.1.1, as applicable to the method of construction.
 Where required by the code official, an approved third party shall inspect all components and verify compliance.

 R402.4.1.2 Testing.
 The building or dwelling unit shall be tested and verified as having an air leakage rate not exceeding 5 air changes per hour.
-Testing shall be conducted with a blower door at a pressure of 0.2 inches w.g.
+Testing shall be conducted in accordance with ASTM E779 or ASTM E1827 and reported at a pressure of 0.2 inches w.g.
 (50 Pascals).
 Where required by the code official, testing shall be conducted by an approved third party.
 A written report of the results of the test shall be signed by the party conducting the test and provided to the code official.
 Testing shall be performed at any time after creation of all penetrations of the building thermal envelope.
 Once visual inspection has confirmed sealing (see Table R402.4.1.1), operable windows and doors manufactured by small business shall be permitted to be sealed off at the frame prior to the test.

 During testing: